Mojibake: Underspecification

 If the encoding is not specified, it is up to the software to decide it by other means.
-Depending on the type of software, the typical solution is either configuration or charset detection heuristics.
-Both are prone to mis-prediction in not-so-uncommon scenarios.
+Depending on the type of software, the typical solution is either configuration or charset detection heuristics, both of which are prone to mis-prediction.

-The encoding of text files is affected by locale setting, which depends on the user's language, brand of operating system and possibly other conditions.
-Therefore, the assumed encoding is systematically wrong for files that come from a computer with a different setting, or even from a differently localized software within the same system.
-For Unicode, one solution is to use a byte order mark, but for source code and other machine readable text, many parsers don't tolerate this.
-Another is storing the encoding as metadata in the file system.
-File systems that support extended file attributes can store this as user.charset.
+The encoding of text files is affected by locale setting, which depends on the user's language and brand of operating system, among other conditions.
+Therefore, the assumed encoding is systematically wrong for files that come from a computer with a different setting, or even from a differently localized piece of software within the same system.
+For Unicode, one solution is to use a byte order mark, but many parsers do not tolerate this for source code or other machine-readable text.
+Another solution is to store the encoding as metadata in the file system; file systems that support extended file attributes can store this as user.charset.
 This also requires support in software that wants to take advantage of it, but does not disturb other software.

-While a few encodings are easy to detect, in particular UTF-8, there are many that are hard to distinguish (see charset detection).
-A web browser may not be able to distinguish a page coded in EUC-JP and another in Shift-JIS if the coding scheme is not assigned explicitly using HTTP headers sent along with the documents, or using the HTML document's meta tags that are used to substitute for missing HTTP headers if the server cannot be configured to send the proper HTTP headers; see character encodings in HTML.
+While some encodings are easy to detect, such as UTF-8, there are many that are hard to distinguish (see charset detection).
+For example, a web browser may not be able to distinguish between a page coded in EUC-JP and another in Shift-JIS if the encoding is not assigned explicitly using HTTP headers sent along with the documents, or using the document's meta tags that are used to substitute for missing HTTP headers if the server cannot be configured to send the proper HTTP headers; see character encodings in HTML.

 Mis-specification

 Mojibake also occurs when the encoding is incorrectly specified.
 This often happens between encodings that are similar.
-For example, the Eudora email client for Windows was known to send emails labelled as ISO-8859-1 that were in reality Windows-1252.
+For example, the Eudora email client for Windows was known to send emails labelled as ISO 8859-1 that were in reality Windows-1252.
 Windows-1252 contains extra printable characters in the C1 range (the most frequently seen being curved quotation marks and extra dashes), that were not displayed properly in software complying with the ISO standard; this especially affected software running under other operating systems such as Unix.